Project Dream: Development

-As development progressed, the team felt it was too large for an SNES cartridge and the introduction of the N64 rendered the Silicon Graphics technology obsolete.
-Thus, Rare made the decision to switch development to the N64.
-After this transition, the fantasy theme gradually was dropped.
+As development progressed, the team felt it was too large for a SNES cartridge and the introduction of the N64 rendered the Silicon Graphics technology obsolete.
+Thus Rare made the decision to switch development to the N64.
+After this transition, the fantasy theme was gradually dropped.
 According to Rare's Gregg Mayles, the team did not want the game to be too childish.
-They brought the pirate theme from Diddy’s Kong Quest, as Rare staff felt they "could have a lot of fun with it" and believed it would have a broad appeal due to Mayles’ love of the Golden Age of Piracy.
+They brought the pirate theme from Diddy’s Kong Quest, as Rare staff felt they "could have a lot of fun with it" and believed it would have a broad appeal due to Mayles' love of the Golden Age of Piracy.
 While some aspects were kept in the transition to the N64, Dream became a much larger RPG.
 As the game changed, Rare began to feel Edson was losing his relevance and began looking for an alternate protagonist.
 He was replaced with the rabbit and eventually Banjo.
 The decision to use Banjo, who was already in the game as a minor side character, was made by Rare cofounder Tim Stamper.
 Banjo was designed to have human qualities and was given a backpack to put items in.

 Some time passed, and the team began to believe the game was too ambitious and different from their previous games.
 They also could not find how it would be enjoyable to play.
-Composer Grant Kirkhope noted Rare struggled to get the game running at a decent frame rate.
+Composer Grant Kirkhope noted that Rare struggled to get the game running at a decent frame rate.
 Meanwhile, another Rare team was working on what would become Conker's Bad Fur Day (2001), a platformer.
 Impressed by how this game was looking, the Dream team retooled their game into a Donkey Kong Country-esque platformer, something they felt more comfortable with.
 At this point, few elements from earlier incarnations remained.
 Overall, Dream was in development for sixteen months and development restarted four times.
 The soundtrack was primarily composed by Kirkhope; David Wise also contributed but left partway through development to compose Diddy Kong Racing (1997).
-Kirkhope wrote 107 tracks with "strong" themes.
-Some were reused in later games Kirkhope scored.
+Kirkhope wrote 107 tracks with "strong" themes and some were reused in later games Kirkhope scored.